|

 institutional food service in some areas, at hospitals and the like.

-I've had numerous requests for Morrison's recipes, but I have not been able to
+I've had numerous requests for Morrison's recipes, and a few of those requests are

 I have been told by former Morrison's employees that sometimes their fruit pies